maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 # 1. Project Management

+## Objectives
+- Build a personal website that will serve as a documentation of the assignments and the final project
+- Go through a Git Tutorial

+This week I worked on project and time management.
+The latter is pretty much the biggest issue I'll have during my FabAcademy as I am working full-time and I'll only have nights and week-ends to work on it.
+This is big for me, as I always tend to want to do "too much" in my projects.

+This especially startled me as Neil said "You will probably never finish your planned project" or something along these lines.
+To avoid handing out a half completed project, it's important to plan the main features and tasks ahead of time and document everything on the go.
+That's the reason for this website !
+Document everything related to  assignments or my project !

+Moreover, the best management method would be to plan how much time I have to work on the FabAcademy and try to deliver something finished in this period and at least, it will be delivered on time.
+This is the whole balance between **supply-side** (i.e. I'll work on it for how long I can and the best I can in this time) and **demand-side** (i.e. I'll work on it until I reached this level of perfection which will basically never happen) time-management.

 ## Tools for developing my Website
 I will be listing here the main tools that I used to build my website and the main steps to get to this result.